juliangarcia11/app-designer/issues/imp-001-export-individual-docs.md

 ## Status

-- [x] Proposed
+- [ ] Proposed
 - [ ] Planned
 - [ ] In Progress
-- [ ] Completed
+- [x] Completed
 - [ ] Abandoned

 ## Details

-- **Created**: 2023-10-10
+- **Created**: 2025-02-26
+- **Initial Implementation**: 2025-02-26
 - **Priority**: Medium
-- **Affects**: Export Functionality
+- **Affects**:
+  - `src/components/export-button.tsx`
+  - `src-tauri/src/main.rs`

 ## Description

-Currently, the application exports the entire design document as a single file.
-This improvement proposes to export each section of the design document as individual files.
+Currently, the application exports the entire design document set as a single file.
+This improvement proposes to export each section of the design document set as individual files.

 ## Current Behavior

-The application combines all sections of the design document into a single file and exports it.
+The application combines all sections of the design document set into a single file and exports it.

 ## Desired Behavior

-Each section of the design document should be exported as a separate file.
+Each section of the design document set should be exported as a separate file.
 The user should be able to select a directory, and the application will create individual files for each section within that directory.

 ## Benefits